Bezos says Enquirer threatened to publish revealing pics

 In his blog post Thursday, Bezos said he decided to publish the emails sent to his team "rather than capitulate to extortion and blackmail," despite the "personal cost and embarrassment they threaten."

-An attorney for American Media Inc. did not immediately respond to a call seeking comment Thursday.
+An attorney for AMI did not immediately respond to a call seeking comment Thursday.